aaronbloomfield/pdr/labs/lab11/index.md

 For this lab, any code you submit must be properly documented using doxygen.\
 This includes the [middleearth.h](middleearth.h.html) ([src](middleearth.h)) and [middleearth.cpp](middleearth.cpp.html) ([src](middleearth.cpp)) files, which you should understand and document as part of the pre-lab.

-There are many doxygen commands, and we expect for you to use more than just those that were provided in the tutorial.
+There are many doxygen commands, and we expect for you to use more than just those that were provided in the tutorial. **Specifically, the grader will look that you've incorporated at least two additional doxygen tags that are NOT in the tutorial.**

 ### Topological sort ###